 Public Reporting is available for three of the STS National Database components:

 The first public reporting scores and ratings were published in September 2010 on isolated coronary artery bypass grafting (CABG) surgery data that were included in the ACSD.
-Since then, the initiative has grown to include isolated aortic valve replacement (AVR), combined AVR and CABG (AVR+CABG), isolated mitral valve replacement/repair (MVRR), and combined MVRR and CABG (MVRR+CABG) from the ACSD, observed-to-expected operative mortality ratios for procedures in the CHSD, and lobectomy procedures in the GTSD.
+Since then, the initiative has grown to include isolated aortic valve replacement (AVR), combined AVR and CABG (AVR+CABG), isolated mitral valve replacement/repair (MVRR), and combined MVRR and CABG (MVRR+CABG) from the ACSD, observed-to-expected operative mortality ratios for procedures in the CHSD, and lobectomy for lung cancer and esophagectomy procedures in the GTSD.

 Using this information, consumers can see how participating cardiac surgical groups compare with national benchmarks for overall performance, survival, complications, and other measures.